Do you have “vaginal fat” and want to know how to lose it?

 What if I have a hanging stomach?

-This is common in the postpartum period due to the rapid weight loss that occurs.
+This overhang is common in the postpartum period due to rapid weight changes.

-To get rid of a hanging stomach you must lower your body fat percentage through your nutrition.
+To get rid of a hanging stomach, you must lower your body fat percentage through your nutrition and train your core muscles.
 Check out my post on the hanging stomach to learn more.

 Final Words On Vaginal Fat

-Start with small changes in your diet and fitness routine and get started today!
+Start with small changes in your diet and physical activity levels, and get started today!

 Now I want to hear from you.